Grit: The Power of Passion and Perseverance

 By Angela Duckworth

-I came upon Angela Duckworth’s book in 2021 as the world was emerging from the pandemic lockdown.
+I came upon Angela Duckworthβs book in 2021 as the world was emerging from the pandemic lockdown.
 I was attracted to it as I watched the young people I was mentoring and leading struggle with the outcomes of a world in physical isolation and the increased artificial connection through screens.
-The book became the basis of my annual “commencement” address during our annual Graduation River Trip to celebrate the student staff and graduating seniors of the Fort Lewis College’s Outdoor Pursuits Program.
+The book became the basis of one of the βcommencementβ addresses I gave during the annual Graduation River Trip to celebrate the student staff and graduating seniors of the Fort Lewis Collegeβs Outdoor Pursuits Program.

 Characteristics of Paragons of Grit: